top of page

 About the project

 In the heart of Brasília, where economic decisions and financial flows circulate, there are stories that rarely gain visibility.
-Faces emerges from this contrast.
+Faces was born from this contrast.

-The project brings together ten portraits of people who live (or have lived) in situations of vulnerability in the Setor Comercial Sul, one of the most central areas of the city.
-They are men, women, and trans individuals who share a common experience: the use of a community bathroom that, beyond being a basic service, has become a space of care, coexistence, and the reconstruction of dignity.
+The project brings together eleven portraits of people who live (or have lived) in situations of vulnerability in the Setor Comercial Sul, one of the most central areas of the city.
+They are men and women, cis and trans, who share a common experience: the use of a communal restroom that, more than a basic service, has become a space for care, coexistence, and the rebuilding of dignity.

-Created and renovated during the Covid-19 pandemic as an emergency response to the public health crisis, the facility provides showers, drinking water, and minimal hygiene conditions for those who lack access to these basic rights.
-Today, with the decline in donations, its continuity is under threat.
+Created and renovated during the COVID-19 pandemic as an emergency response to the public health crisis, the facility provides showers, drinking water, and minimum conditions of hygiene for those who do not have access to these basic rights.

-It is within this context that Faces takes shape—not only as an exhibition, but as a platform for listening and visibility.
+It is within this context that Faces establishes itself as a platform for listening and visibility.

-More than simply observing, Faces proposes a shift: it is not just about seeing, but about recognizing oneself in the other.
+More than observing, Faces proposes a shift: it is not only about seeing, but about recognizing oneself in the other.

 About the community bathroom

-On May 13, 2025, the community bathroom in Setor Comercial Sul marks its 5th anniversary, providing basic sanitation to those who pass through downtown Brasília.
-After being closed for 20 years, it was reopened during the pandemic and currently serves around 1,000 people per week.
+On May 13, 2025, the communal restroom in the Setor Comercial Sul marks five years of operation, providing basic sanitation to those who pass through central Brasília.
+After being closed for 20 years, it was reopened during the pandemic and now serves around one thousand people per week.

-The institute’s director-general, Rafael Reis, highlighted that “the space is a transformative and innovative instrument, showing that we can think about long-term collective constructions.”
+The director-general of Instituto No Setor, Rafael Reis, highlighted that “the space is a transformative and innovative tool, and shows that we can think in terms of long-term collective solutions.”

-Adopted through the “Adopt a Square” program, the facility operates collectively: the renovation was carried out by two local businesswomen from SCS, water and electricity are provided by the Plano Piloto Administration, and management is handled by No Setor with donations from civil society.
+Adopted through the “Adopt a Square” program, the facility operates collectively: the renovation was carried out by two businesswomen from the Setor Comercial Sul, water and electricity are provided by the Plano Piloto Administration, and management is handled by No Setor with donations from civil society.

-No Setor accepts donations in cleaning supplies and monetary contributions.
-The group maintains a page on the Benfeitoria platform and also receives direct donations via pix@nosetor.com.br.
+No Setor accepts donations of cleaning supplies and financial contributions.
+The group maintains a page on the Benfeitoria platform and also receives one-time donations via pix@nosetor.com.br.

 Credits